 Namespace Terminal.Gui.ViewBase

-namespace contains the foundational view system and core UI building blocks.
+The ViewBase namespace contains the foundational view architecture for all Terminal.Gui UI elements.

-- Adornment - Visual decorations (Margin, Border, Padding) outside content area
+- Adornment / Margin / Border / Padding - Visual decorations around content

-- Pos and Dim - Flexible positioning and sizing system with relative and absolute options
+- Pos / Dim - Flexible positioning and sizing system

 View Architecture